arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 ### Relative paths

-As the name might suggest, a **relative file path** is one that points to a location relative to a reference point.
+As the name suggests, a **relative file path** is one that points to a location relative to a reference point.
 An example of a relative file path might be "data/my-data.csv".
 The important thing to remember when using relative paths is that for it to work, the language you're programming in needs to have a frame of reference to start from.
 It's a bit like giving directions to a brand new coworker about where to find your stapler.
 You might tell them that it is in the bottom drawer of your desk in your office.
 This works well if your coworker is on the same floor as you, since they can see that there is an office with your name on it, a desk in that office, and drawers in that desk.
 If your coworker is in another building, however, these directions aren't very helpful!
 You'd have to include the name of the building and the floor where your office is.

 This illustrates a concept called a **working directory**.
 A working directory is really just another file path that sets the default for a process.
 In our example above, you could say that the working directory would include the floor of the building where your office is and the address of the building.
 From that frame of reference, you can access all sorts of things on the floor of that particular building with just a few directions.

 ### Absolute paths

 While relative file paths require a frame of reference to start looking for a file, an **absolute file path** does not-- it already includes everything that the computer might need to find the file.
-Using the example above, the absolute path to your stapler would include not only where in your office it is, but also the floor number, the building name, the street the building is on, the city it's in, the county, the state, and finally the country.
+Using the example above, the absolute path to your stapler would include not only where in your office it is, but also the floor number, the building name, the street the building is on, the city it's in, the county, the state, and the country.
 For a coworker who works in the same building that you do, this level of detail might seem unnecessary, or even overwhelming!
 However, if there was no frame of reference to start from, these directions would let anyone in the world find your stapler.

 An example of an absolute file path to our file my-data.csv might look something like this: